What are ericaceous plants?

 Ericaceous plants and other acid lovers

-Plants, like rhododendrons, are classed as ericaceous and have to be in completely ericaceous soil.
-Others are acid loving and prefer to grow in an acidic soil but can tolerate a slightly more alkaline soil than ericaceous plants.
+Plants like rhododendrons are classed as ‘ericaceous’ and have to be in completely ericaceous soil.
+Others are referred to as ‘acid loving’ and prefer to grow in an acidic soil but can tolerate a slightly more alkaline soil than ericaceous plants.